SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Experiments

 \subsection{Results and Discussion}

 We benchmark each algorithm's performance across environments during both training and evaluation.
 Figure~\ref{fig:all_panels} presents the average reward and cost per training epoch, with shaded regions indicating one standard deviation around the mean.

-Table~\ref{table:evaluation} summarizes evaluation results, averaged over 10 episodes, for a representative subset of experiments and environments.
-The standard deviation of the evaluation rewards and costs is generally small, indicating consistent performance in the determinstic environments.
+Figure~\ref{fig:all_panels_evaluation} presents the average evaluation reward and cost for each algorithm across a representative set of environments, computed over 10 evaluation episodes.
+For clarity of visualization, the figure reports only the mean values and does not display standard deviations.
+A complete tabular version of the results, including standard deviations (which are primarily non-negligible in the stochastic environments), is provided in Table~\ref{table:evaluation} in the appendix.
+The standard deviation of the evaluation rewards and costs is generally small in the deterministic environments, indicating consistent performance in the deterministic environments.

-\textbf{Optimal reward of the environments:} One of the advantages of benchmarking safe RL algorithms using environments based on deterministic opeartions research problems is that state-of-the-art optimization solvers such as Gurobi \cite{gurobi} can be used to solve the nonconvex problems to global optimality while strictly enforcing all the constraints.
-The optimal reward from the optimization solvers can be seen as the ``ground truth'' of the envrionments, shown in the first column of Table~\ref{table:evaluation}.
+\textbf{Optimal reward of the environments:} One of the advantages of benchmarking safe RL algorithms using environments based on deterministic opeartions research problems is that state-of-the-art optimization solvers such as Gurobi \citep{gurobi} can be used to solve the nonconvex problems to global optimality while strictly enforcing all the constraints.
+The optimal reward from the optimization solvers can be seen as the ``ground truth'' of the environments, shown in the first column of Table~\ref{table:evaluation} as well as the first bar of the represetation of rewards in Figure ~\ref{fig:all_panels_evaluation}.
+The optimal reward of \texttt{SchedMaintEnv-v1} is obtained by assuming a ``perfect information'' lookahead using the Gurobi solver, which provide a theoretical upper bound of the optimal expected reward.